OSInside/kiwi/doc/source/image_types_and_results.rst

 Any {kiwi} appliance build results in, at least, the following output files:

 1. The image binary, `<image-name>.\<arch\>-\<version\>.\<image-extension\>`:

-   This is the file containig the actual image binary, depending on the image type and its definition it can be a virtual disk image file, and ISO image, a tarball, etc.
+   This is the file containig the actual image binary, depending on the image type and its definition it can be a virtual disk image file, an ISO image, a tarball, etc.

 2. The `<image-name>.<arch>-<version>.packages` file: